BetonQuest/BetonQuest/docs/API/Logging.md

             ````

 ## Using the BetonQuestLogger
-A BetonQuestLogger will be available as the variable `LOG` once you [obtained a BetonQuestLogger instance](#obtaining-a-betonquestlogger-instance).
+A BetonQuestLogger will be available as the variable `log` once you [obtained a BetonQuestLogger instance](#obtaining-a-betonquestlogger-instance).
 It has a bunch of methods for all use cases.
 Its JavaDocs explain when and how to use these.
 Make sure to give the JavaDocs a quick read!